AdobeDocs/marketo.pt-BR/help/marketo/product-docs/demand-generation/facebook/test-facebook-lead-ads-for-mobile-integration-with-marketo.md

    ![](assets/image2016-3-11-8-3a35-3a7.png)

-1. No dispositivo móvel, toque em **Notificação** no aplicativo móvel do Facebook.
+1. Em seu dispositivo móvel, toque em **Notificações** no aplicativo móvel do Facebook.

    ![](assets/image2016-3-11-8-3a38-3a35.png)